xingchen0123/xingchen0123.github.io/index.md

 ## About Me

 Hi!
 My name is Xing Chen (陈醒, [meaning of my first name](https://en.wiktionary.org/wiki/%E9%86%92#Definitions)).
 I am an associate professor at the School of International Relations and Public Affairs (SIRPA) at Fudan University.
-I obtained my PhD in Economics from [Peking University](https://english.pku.edu.cn/about.html) and was a visiting scholar at UC Berkeley.
+I obtained my PhD in Environmental Economics from [Peking University](https://english.pku.edu.cn/about.html) and was a visiting scholar at UC Berkeley.

 I study the psychology of political life under authoritarianism.
 My research traces how citizens and officials adapt to environments of constrained information, hierarchical authority, and uncertain accountability, often emotionally and unconsciously.
 I am especially interested in how these adaptive psychologies sustain authoritarian rule even without deliberate design.
 I approach these questions with causal inference methods, drawing on original surveys, experiments, and administrative data, primarily from China.